Nguonchhay/SpamDetectionPython3/README.md

 Run the `detector.py` file
 Find a collection of text that you want to test Convert text into a single line
-Paste it in the command-line of the program `detector.py`
+Paste it in the command-line input of the program `detector.py` Exit the detection by type `exit`
 ```

 # Future Improvement